nim-lang/Nim/doc/manual_experimental.md

   foo(123):
     return value
 assert baz[int]() == "captured"

+{.experimental: "templateOpenSym".}

+template barTempl(): string =
+  block:
+    foo(123):
+      value
+assert barTempl() == "injected" # previously it would be "captured"

+template bazTempl(): string =
+  bind value
+  block:
+    foo(123):
+      value
+assert bazTempl() == "captured"
 ```

 This option also generates a new node kind `nnkOpenSym` which contains
-exactly 1 of either an `nnkSym` or an `nnkOpenSymChoice` node.
-In the future
+exactly 1 `nnkSym` node.
+In the future this might be merged with a slightly
-this might be merged with a slightly modified `nnkOpenSymChoice` node but
+modified `nnkOpenSymChoice` node but macros that want to support the
-macros that want to support the experimental feature should still handle
+experimental feature should still handle `nnkOpenSym`, as the node kind would
-`nnkOpenSym`, as the node kind would simply not be generated as opposed to
+simply not be generated as opposed to being removed.
-being removed.

 VTable for methods